bmfrosty/SimpleBX/README.md

 #### This is totally a work in progress.
 No bug reports for the system yet please.
 Feel free if any of the generators don't work as described.
 #### This is no longer called SimpleBX
 #### This is a document about using the principles that guided rule changes for Dolmenwood with OSE.
-Maybe call it Dio?
+Maybe call it UDO?
-# Dio OSR RPG System
+# UDO OSR RPG System

+_U_sing _D_olmenwood core rules and classes with _O_SE

 This is a less of a complete RPG system, but more of a list of references to Dolmenwood and OSE in order to put together a more modern BX.
 I'm copying and pasting parts of the rule system available in the [online reference](https://www.dolmenwood.necroticgnome.com/rules/doku.php?id=start) to make this more legible.
 If Gavin Norman/Necrotic Gnome/Exalted Funeral reaches out to me and asks me to take down or rewrite it, I will.
 If you use or enjoy this document, please consider purchasing OSE and Dolmenwood from Necrotic Gnome, written by Gavin Norman, distributed by Exalted Funeral.

+This document is mostly laid out in the same order that OSE is.

+Hopefully Necrotic Gnome eventually makes a 2e of OSE and this document gets removed and archived as unnecessary or just becomes a small house rules document - house rules will be noted.

 This document is intended for referees and players that have at least some experience with OSR systems.